How to save on your energy bill

 One of the easiest ways to cut your gas and electric bills is to make sure you get a good energy deal in the first place.
 Find out how to choose the best tariff.

-Choosing the right tariff could save you hundreds of pounds a year.
+Choosing the right tariff could save you more than a hundred pounds a year.
 Use our independent switching service, Which?
 Switch, to compare gas and electricity prices.

 The more information you give a price comparison service, the more accurate your quote will be.
 Use these tips to make sure you're offered the very best deal for you.

-Use your annual statement from your energy supplier or your last year's worth of bills to find out:
+Use your online account, annual statement or your last year's worth of bills to find out:

 - the name of the tariff(s) you're on